An Ultimate Guide To Types of Washers: Materials & Sizes

 Plastic Washers

 These are alternatives to metal washers manufactured using nylon, polypropylene, and PVC.
 These are light in weight and do not corrode easily.
 You get to find them in electrical, plumbing systems, and light machinery.
-Additionally, they are comparingly affordable.
+Additionally, they are comparatively affordable.

 Copper Washers